 Curt Whipple was very successful showing first Hunt Seat and then Western, but gave it up for other interests.
 He has a degree in Environmental Studies from the University of Connecticut and works for an environmental firm in Middleton, Connecticut.
 He and his wife, Michelle, have a home not far from there that they share with their daughter Riley(our first granddaughter), their son Justin, their dog Dexter, and two of Dexter’s feline friends.

 Austin Whipple grew up riding but now he spends his time on the farm photographing and videotaping rides.
 Austin has helped put together much of the music the farm uses for freestyles and the Drill Team.
-Austin is a graduate of the University of Vermont with a degree in philosophy.
-He is currently working and attending graduate school at Boston University.
+Austin is a graduate of the University of Vermont with a Bachelor’s degree in philosophy and Boston University with a Master’s in mass communication and digital journalism.
+He is currently working for a non-profit organization in Cambridge, MA.